ozontech/testo/docs/tutorial.md

 instance - see the
 [technical overview](./technical-overview.md#lifecycle) if you need it.

-The `Plugin` method is called for each test, and every test gets its own plugin instance.
+The `Plugin` method is called for each test and sub-test, and each gets its own plugin instance.
 That is why writing to plugin fields is safe.

 To use the plugin, define your own `T` type that embeds `*testo.T` together with the plugins you want: